mystichealerstories.com

 The Spaniards kept demanding that the captured natives take them to their source of water.
 These kept pointing to the east and repeating the name Burekén, “the land of great cassava bread” which as it turned out, had more than one thousand rivers and freshwater springs.
 They also knew its location and guided the Spanish fleet towards the island.
 Diego wrote down the name Burekén in his diary.
 Columbus noted the coordinates in his log and what happened next is a bit fuzzy in historical records.
 Some historians believe Columbus and his fleet landed somewhere near the modern Puerto Rican town of Guánica, others think he may have landed near the town of Aguada to resupply his ships with water from one of the rivers in the area.
 Afterward, they continued sailing towards the island he renamed Española.

 He had left 39 men the year before when the Santa Maria, one of the original vessels, hit a reef and was damaged beyond repair.
 Columbus later called all these indigenous people Tainos.
 We believe these ancient people did not refer to themselves as Tainos; their first encounter with Columbus and his crew happened in Bahamá (today called the Bahamas).
 According to Columbus’s own diary, they called themselves Lucayans, he later writes that he called them Tainos when they repeated the word Taino and he understood that to be what they called themselves.
 That’s an inconsistency in his account; if they were Lucayans, they would have repeated the word Lucayan and not Taino.
 Therefore, where did this name Taino come from?
 Columbus and his men could not understand, much less pronounce, the language that these ancient people were speaking and because the word Taino does not seem to exist in the modern Arawak language, some historians believe that they uttered a different word.
 Nitaino was supposedly a word they used to describe their noble class but again, even that was the Spanish phonetic equivalent.
 We don’t really know if that was precisely what they said.
 Columbus, nonetheless, assigned a European phonetic sound that sounded like Taino or something similar.
 Some historians use the term Boricua to refer to these ancient people, but that is a Spanish-coined term.
-Others use Borinqueños or Boriqueños.
-However, the ñ phonetic sound does not exist in the Arawak dialect spoken by these people.
-Therefore, we prefer the term Burekenian.
+Others use Borinqueños or Boriqueños however, the ñ phonetic sound does not exist in the Arawak dialect spoken by these people.
+Therefore, we prefer the term Burekenian or simply natives of Burekén.
 Anah-ní predicted the arrival of the Spanish conquistadors in greater numbers than any indigenous leaders of the time thought was possible, she was fearless, cunning, and brilliant.
 She knew the plants that could heal…but also those that could kill!
 The superstitious Spanish conquistadors thought she was a witch possessed by demons and could not die.
 Stories told by descendants say that her gaze alone was enough to paralize an enemy.
-Her people called her “The Spirit of the Forest” because she waged a guerrilla-style warfare against the invading Spaniards, using the mist of the forest we now call a rainforest, to hide and strike again and again.
+Her people called her “The Spirit of the Forest” because she waged a guerrilla-style warfare against the invading Spaniards, using the mist in the mountains we now call a rainforest, to hide and strike again and again.

 © Copyright 2022 By Jose Martinez, Madreselva.com, Inc. All rights reserved, no part of this summary, including the book, the photo of Anah-ní or painting may be reproduced, transmitted or stored in any information retrieval system, in any form or by any means, graphic, electronic or mechanical, including photocopying, without the prior written permission from the author.